yuin/goldmark/README.md

     - [PHP Markdown Extra: Footnotes](https://michelf.ca/projects/php-markdown/extra/#footnotes)
 - `extension.Typographer`
     - This extension substitutes punctuations with typographic entities like [smartypants](https://daringfireball.net/projects/smartypants/).
+- `extension.CJK`
+    - This extension is a shortcut for CJK related functionalities.

 ### Attributes
 The `parser.WithAttribute` option allows you to define attributes on some elements.